jachang820/blog.jacha.dev/src/content/blog/dev-blog/04-inline-code.md

 pubDate: 'Dec 24 2024'
 tags: ['typescript', 'shiki']
 ---
+**Note:** Between Astro version 5.1.1 and 5.1.7, `getSingletonHighlighterCore` no longer works.
+There is a "must invoke loadWasm first" error, but Vite module runner crashes when web assemblies are loaded.
+Luckily, the compatible alternative `createHighlighter` has mostly the same interface and methods, except perhaps that it doesn't handle caching out of the box.
+See [this post](/2025-02-01-astro-update-broke-my-code-blocks.html) for more details.

 Astro is shipped with Shiki, which can be configured directly through its built-in `defineConfig` function.
 ```typescript title=/astro.config.ts; highlight=[13]
 export default defineConfig({